 Where can you discover street art in Valencia?

-El Carmen is a district renowned for its committed street art and artistic atmosphere.
+El Carmen is a district known for its committed street art and artistic atmosphere.

-Which area of Valencia offers the best nightlife?
+Which district of Valencia offers the best nightlife?

 Ruzafa is known for its cocktail bars and lively nightlife.